API reference tutorial overview

 In this API reference tutorial, we’ll work on creating five common sections in REST API reference documentation: resource description, endpoints and methods, parameters, request example, and response example and schema.
 To provide some context (and to continue with our sample documentation scenario), we’ll structure the information from the new endpoint to document into these five sections.

 Almost all API reference topics include these five sections:

 - Options that can be passed with an endpoint to influence the response, such as specifying the response format or number of results returned.

 - A sample API request showcasing how the endpoint should be accessed, including any required headers, parameters, or body content.

 - 5. Response example and schema

 Tutorial workflow map

 Although there are automated ways to publish API docs, we’re focusing on content rather than tools in this section.
-In the Publishing your API documentation section, we’ll jump into publishing tools and methods.
+In the next section, OpenAPI spec and generated reference docs, we’ll look at how to describe these same reference components using the OpenAPI specification.
+In the Publishing your API documentation section, we’ll look at ways to publish the information.

 Now that you have an idea of the tutorial, let’s get started with the first section: Step 1: Resource description.